rowickalab/qDSB-Seq/README.md

 # Overview
 With the development of label-based DSB sequencing technologies, DSB quantification and normalization is becoming important. qDSB-Seq, a quantitative DSB sequencing strategy, provides an optimized solution to measure DSB numbers per cell and their precise genomic coordinates at the same time.
-Here we provide a package for qDSB-Seq analysis.
+Here we provide a package for qDSB-Seq data analysis.

 # System requirement
 ## Hardware Requirements